Purchasing & Purchase Orders

 When You Can Edit

-- Received/Cancelled: Cannot be edited
+- Part Received/Received/Closed/Cancelled: Cannot be edited

 Making Changes